 The original version of this section was written when fCalendar (now: timeDate) and zoo did not yet include enough methods to attach "timeDate" indexes to "zoo" series.
-For historical reasons and completeness, we still briefly comment on the communcation between the packages and their classes.
+For historical reasons and completeness, we still briefly comment on the communication between the packages and their classes.

 Although the methods in zoo work out of the box for many index classes, it might be necessary for some index classes to provide c(), length(), [, ORDER() and MATCH() methods such that the methods in zoo work properly.
 Previously, this was the case "timeDate" from the fCalendar package which is why it was used as an example in this vigntte.
-Meanwhile however, diff(log(MSFT))

-'''
+Meanwhile however, both zoo and fCalendar/timeDate have been enhanced: The latter contains the methods for c(), length(), and [, while zoo has methods for ORDER() and MATCH() for class "timeDate".
+The last two functions essentially work by coercing to the underlying "POSIXct" and then using the associated methods.

 R> plot(diff(log(MSFT)))

-'''